Inflanty/micro_project/README.md

 The light is conntroled only by BLE devices, there is no switches, neither lamps aren't controlled manualy.
 Every noticed triger will activate relevant function (eg Lights ON).

+### Decision time

+The most sensitive point of the system is the decision time, when client makes decision regard of light switching -> there is most faults probably.

 # PROJECT_v1.0
 ## Motor Control